 MSE PSP: relates to the Company's Performance Share Plan approved by shareholders on 20 April 2017.
-Bonuses relate to FY2022 bonus payout
+Benefits in kind include one-off inflation support bonus

-In line with the Group's financial performance for FY2023, based/fixed salary formed a substantial portion of the total remuneration of the Executive Directors (including that of the Executive Chairlady and Executive Deputy Chairman) and Key Management Personnel.
+In line with the Group's financial performance for FY2024, based/fixed salary formed a substantial portion of the total remuneration of the Executive Directors (including that of the Executive Chairlady and Executive Deputy Chairman and CEO) and Key Management Personnel.

-The total remuneration for the top 5 Key Management Personnel was \$1,296,000.
+The total remuneration for the top 5 Key Management Personnel was \$1,314,000.